 Our basic error metric for rendered triangles (TE) is based on determining how much of each square pixel area is inside the projection of the triangle to the 2D viewing area.
 Again, we begin with some definitions.
-Let

-- \mathbf{T} be a triangle determined by three vertex points, - proj (T) be the projection of the triangle to the 2D pixel coordinate system and clipped to the viewing area, - p be a pixel, - P(T) be set of pixels rendered for T, - \mathbf{S} be a 2D polygon, - inside (S, p) be the area of the pixel p that lies inside the 2D polygon S, and - outside (S, p) be the area of the pixel p that lies outside the 2D polygon S.
+Let proj (T) be the projection of the triangle to the 2D pixel coordinate system and clipped to the viewing area, p be a pixel,

+T be a triangle determined by three vertex points,

+P(T) be set of pixels rendered for T,

+S be a 2D polygon,

+inside (S, p) be the area of the pixel p that lies inside the 2D polygon S, and outside (S, p) be the area of the pixel p that lies outside the 2D polygon S.